NathanW001/GBVSRDanisenBot/README.md

+# Basic Bot Documentation
+gui and gui related funcitons are in gui.py all slash commands are in danisen.py bot creation and adding the danisen cog is in bot.py some database helper functions in database.py

 This bot uses Pycord and not Discord.py to clarify (these packages have the same name but have slightly different functionality)
 (https://docs.pycord.dev/en/stable/index.html)